Yates High School: Desegregation and post-desegregation

 In 2006, Houston mayor Bill White proclaimed February 7 as "Jack Yates Senior High School Day."

 In 2007, a Johns Hopkins University study commissioned by the Associated Press cited Yates as a "dropout factory" where at least 40% of the entering freshman class do not make it to their senior year.

 In 2008 Ouchi stated that Yates had improved during Worthy's term as principal, citing the "pride" present in the school, the students' compliance with the school uniform policy, and hallways that were "clean enough to eat on".

 Yates, along with Sam Houston High School and Kashmere High School, was low-performing in test scores from 2001 to 2004.
 Because of this problem, there were movements to have the state or another organization take over the schools for a period so the test scores would be at acceptable levels.
 Yates received an "acceptable" rating from the Texas Education Agency in 2005.

 The 2005 enrollment was below 50% of the enrollment 20 years prior.
 In a 2005 Houston Chronicle article Bill Miller, president of the Yates High School Parent-Teacher-Student Association, criticized the decrease in enrollment.
 Many students in the Yates High School attendance zone instead chose to attend other high schools.
 Miller proposed having HISD end its open enrollment policies.

 In an e-mail sent in 2010, HISD board member and former Yates student Paula Harris said that she was responsible for having a principal at Yates removed from the school and for having the new principal installed.

-In June 2015 Ericka Mellon of the Houston Chronicle wrote that members of the Third Ward community had "concerns about leadership turnover, weak academic performance and safety problems" and were "vocal with its frustrations at Yates".
+In June 2015, Ericka Mellon of the Houston Chronicle wrote that members of the Third Ward community had "concerns about leadership turnover, weak academic performance and safety problems" and were "vocal with its frustrations at Yates".

-In May 2015 Donetrus Hill, then the principal of Yates, resigned and took a settlement agreement.
+In May 2015, Donetrus Hill, then the principal of Yates, resigned and took a settlement agreement.
 Kenneth Davis, who previously served as the principal of Dowling Middle School (now Lawson Middle School) and as a supervisor of HISD middle school principals, became the principal of Yates at that time.

-In June 2018 Tiffany Guillory became the principal.
+In June 2018, Tiffany Guillory became the principal.
 In December 2022 HISD administrators placed her on leave.
 The district leadership did not publicly state why the leave had occurred.
 Residents in the area stated opposition against a proposal to remove Guillory, and the HISD board of trustees decided to retain her as principal.

+In 2023, Stephanie Square became principal.

 Served neighborhoods

 Several areas inside the 610 Loop that are south of Downtown, including the Third Ward, Timbercrest, University Oaks, Oak Manor, University Woods, Scott Terrace, Lucky 7, South Union, Foster Place, Washington Terrace, MacGregor Place, and LaSalette Place, as well as most of Riverside Terrace, are zoned to Yates.

 Cuney Homes, a unit of Houston Housing Authority (HHA) public housing, is zoned to Yates.

-In addition Cambridge Oaks, a university housing complex, is zoned to Yates.
+In addition, Cambridge Oaks, a university housing complex, is zoned to Yates.
 Cambridge Oaks houses University of Houston students who have dependent children and is the institution's designated family housing unit.